-Shopify provides 70 themes, but WordPress is providing endless themes for your business.
+Shopify provides 70 themes, but WordPress provides endless themes for your business.
 The plugin owner can customize some of them.
 But the themes, in WordPress, are almost free, and few are paid.
 You can sell them digitally.

-Shopify provides cart recovery, discount code, dropshipping, etc. You can add descriptions, pictures, set prices, manage stock, and organize products with types, vendors, or collections.
+Shopify provides cart recovery, discount codes, dropshipping, etc. You can add descriptions, and pictures, set prices, manage stock, and organize products with types, vendors, or collections.

-You can hire a WordPress developer to assist you to add the necessary information about the product: a description, an image, a price, stock, category, tags and many more in the right manner.
+You can hire a WordPress developer to assist you in adding the necessary information about the product: a description, an image, a price, stock, category, tags, and many more in the right manner.